KongBoje/Hand-in-4-Ionic/README.md

 Accessing native phone features like location and the calendar is possible through the use of Cordova plugins.

+Apache Cordova enables software programmers to build applications for mobile devices using CSS3, HTML5, and JavaScript instead of relying on platform-specific APIs like those in Android, iOS, or Windows Phone.
+It enables wrapping up of CSS, HTML, and JavaScript code depending upon the platform of the device.
+It extends the features of HTML and JavaScript to work with the device.
+The resulting applications are hybrid, meaning that they are neither truly native mobile application (because all layout rendering is done via Web views instead of the platform's native UI framework) nor purely Web-based (because they are not just Web apps, but are packaged as apps for distribution and have access to native device APIs).
+Mixing native and hybrid code snippets has been possible since version 1.9.

 >## Explain, using an example you have implemented, the "fundamentals" of an Ionic application.

 Ionic uses AngularJS and Cordova to create Hybrid Apps, for the styling of this app Ionic uses CSS and JavaScript like BootStrap does.
 When creating the HTML for the app, Ionic specific directives is used like this.